kaist-cp/helpdesk/README.md

   So if you're interested in joining this lab as a graduate student, please start working on one of them.

-  Also, I recommend new undergraduate student interns to work one
+  Also, I recommend new undergraduate student interns to work on one of them, too.